behaverse/schemas/bcsvw/README.md

 ### `validate_bcsvw(data_file, metadata_file = NULL)`

-Validates that a CSV file conforms to its BCSVW metadata specification.
+Validates that a CSV file conforms to its bcsvw metadata specification.

 **Inputs:**
 - `data_file`: Path to CSV file